tslajus/qualitrim/README.md

 QUALITRIM LANDING PAGE

 Welcome to the Qualitrim landing page!
-This is a dummy landing page designed to showcase my front-end development skills while working on fundamental concepts.
+This is a dummy landing page I designed to showcase my front-end development skills while working on fundamental concepts.